papagiannakis/glGA-edu/README.md

 # General Information/Requirements.
 ============================================================
 Hardware:
-  * OpenGL 3.2 .
+  * OpenGL 3.2 or higher .
 Software:
   * Tested with Windows 10 , Visual Studio Community 15
-  * Tested with OSX El Capitan, XCode 8
+  * Tested with OSX: High Sierra, Sierra, El Capitan, XCode 8, 9
   * Tested with Ubuntu 16.04 LTS
 	Note: Will work with older software but it's better with new!